msolanki11422/easyloops/public/questions/01-variable-declaration/question.md

 ## Problem Statement

-Write a program that demonstrates proper variable declaration and initialization for different data types.
+Write a program that demonstrates proper [[wiki:variable]] declaration and initialization for different data types.
 Your program should read values from standard input and use them to demonstrate various programming concepts.

 Your program should:

 1. Read input values and declare variables of the following types:
    - Integer (read from line 1)
    - String (read from line 2)
    - Boolean (read from line 3)